What Is My User Agent?

 Yes, it’s possible to change your UA.
 Web developers often use user agent switchers or user agent managers.
 It allows them to see how their websites look and perform with different browsers or on different devices.

 It’s not a dangerous activity, and it’s not against the law by any means; users are welcome to do it.
-Using user agent switching tools and managers quickly and easily replaces your browser UA string with a custom UA string.
+Using UA switching tools and managers quickly and easily replaces your browser UA string with a custom UA string.
 However, UA spoofing can also be done by bad actors looking to disguise their web traffic to avoid discovery.
 If you choose to alter your UA, make sure you are doing so for legitimate reasons.

 How to change your user agent